 - The airline system communicates with a custom API hosted in Azure API Management.

-- A custom API coordinator receives notifications and handles incoming messages from the airline system, assigning flights to Microsoft Teams channels and sending them to Power Apps.
+- A custom API coordinator receives notifications and handles incoming messages from the airline system.
+It sends them to Power Apps, where flights are assigned to Microsoft Teams channels.

 - When a user selects a flight to monitor, or when the system assigns the user to a flight, the system queues a Graph API call in an Azure Storage Account queue for further processing.